 # The Sweeney Tarot; A Walk Through (1 of a number of TGC deck flip-throughs on my channel).

-The link above to Benebell Wen’s Lessons Learned is not an Affiliate link; I don’t earn a commission should you follow it and wisely purchase any of Benebell’s fabulous material.
+**: The link above to Benebell Wen’s Lessons Learned is not an Affiliate link; I don’t earn a commission should you follow it and wisely purchase any of Benebell’s fabulous material.
+Do be aware that book was compiled from their experiences before the impacts of covid-19 (on international shipping) and current (2025) US-imposed tariffs on pretty much everything.